MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

 From your local commandline, you can publish web services to a local R Server or remotely if you set up a remote session.

->[!IMPORTANT]
+>[!WARNING]
->In the case where you are working with a [remote R session](../operationalize/remote-execution.md), keep in mind that you can only publish from the local session.
-If you attempt to publish remotely, it will fail with this message: `Error in curl::curl_fetch_memory(uri, handle = h) : URL using bad/illegal format or missing URL`.
-If you are in your remote session, [switch back](../operationalize/remote-execution.md#switch) to the local commandline to publish your service.
+>In the case where you are working with a [remote R session](../operationalize/remote-execution.md#publish-remote-session), there are several approaches to session management when publishing.

 The following arguments are accepted for `publishService`: